 - 1. Enter the full path to the archive location in the Path field, or select the required location in the tree (p.
-121). - For the management server: in the folders tree, select the managed vault. - 2.
+101). - 2.
 In the table to the right of the tree, select the archive.
-The table displays the names of the archives contained in each location you select. - While you are reviewing the location content, archives can be added, deleted or modified by another user or by the program itself according to scheduled operations.
-Use the Refresh button to refresh the list of archives. - 3.
-Click OK.
+The table displays the names of the archives contained in each location you select.

+While you are reviewing the location content, archives can be added, deleted or modified by another user or by the program itself according to scheduled operations.
+Use the Refresh button to refresh the list of archives.